StefFriend/ForEmHash/README.md

 ### Deduplication Logic

-Files are considered identical if they share the same ED2K hash or the same SHA1 hash (in case of missing ED2K hash in input csv), regardless of:
+Files are considered identical if they share the same ED2K hash, regardless of:
 - File name
 - File path
 - Exhibit location